 The research team is currently undertaking data collection for the project.
 This includes:

-- A national online survey of English teachers from all Australian states and territories and of all experience levels
+- A national online survey of English teachers from all Australian states and territories and of all experience levels – now complete

 - A longitudinal study of early career English teachers during years 1-4 of their English teaching.
 This will include interviews with these teachers about their emerging views of the relationship between literary knowledge and professional practice as these are mediated by social relationship in their school context